The Detectives

 Detective B

 Spatter.
-They say it all the time on the murder shows like Dexter.
+They say it all the time on the murder shows.
 (Mimicking a television detective) We have blood spatter.
 Get the luminol.
 Hey, techie with glasses, I need a sample of that and that and that and, oh, especially that.
 Stat!
-And where's my coffee?

 Detective A

-Where are our coffees? ...
-Nevermind.
-We have a serial killer to find.
-So, you agree.
-Four deaths and one body.
+I'm telling you, we have a serial killer to find.
+So, you agree, four deaths and one body?

 Detective B